lihei12345/CYPullRefresh/README.md

     [_theTableView cy_setHasMoreData:dataArray.count >= _limitNum ?
 YES : NO];
 ```

-# custom loading view
+## custom loading view
 You can custom your pull refresh view by creating a custom view confirming to CYPullRefreshViewProtocol.
-For different state, load different UI.
-For more information, you can see CYPullRefreshSimpleTopView and CYPullRefreshSimpleBottomView.
+For different state, load different UI.For more information, see CYPullRefreshSimpleTopView and CYPullRefreshSimpleBottomView.

-In this way, you can do something very useful without changing source code of CYPullRefresh.
+In this way, you can do high customization without changing source code of CYPullRefresh.

+## CocoaPods
+`pod 'CYPullRefresh'`